MHaroonBaig/MotionKit/README.md

 ```
 ##Getting Magnetometer Values
-You can get the Magnetometer values just by typing
+Getting Magnetometer values is as easy as grabing a cookie.

 ```swift
     var motionKit = MotionKit()